TamirHen/eilla-company-finder/README.md

 docker exec cf_server npm run seed
 ```

-**The program is now running on localhost:3005 and localhost:4005 for the frontend and backend respectively (or any other ports if changed in the .env file)**
+## Frontend
+The frontend is a React App written in TypeScript, and constructed using [Create React App](https://create-react-app.dev/).\
+It defaults to run at http://localhost:3005 if nothing is changed in the `.env` file.

-## Test API directly
+## Backend
+The backend is an Express.js app written in TypeScript.
+It defaults to run at http://localhost:4005/api if nothing is changed in the `.env` file.\
+It connects to a PostgreSQL database using [TypeORM](https://typeorm.io/).\
+The backend follows the Repository design pattern and uses dependency injection to allow abstraction between its layers (Repository, Service, Controller).\
-There's a Postman collection in the root of this repo with all the available routes already set up.
+There's a Postman collection in the root of this repo `company_finder.postman_collection.json` which includes all the routes:

-## Routes
+**vars are noted with {braces}
 ### [GET] Get Similar Companies
 ```shell
 http://localhost:{port}/api/company/similar/{companyId}?offset={offset}&limit={limit}